vuongducphuong/documentation/content/applications/finance/accounting/get_started.rst

 <accounting-setup-company>`.

 .. image:: get_started/setup_document_layout.png
-   :alt: Document layout configuration in Odoo Invoicing
+   :alt: Document layout configuration in Leansoft Invoicing

 .. tip::
    Add your **bank account number** and a link to your **General Terms & Condition** in the footer.